FAQ

 How can I persist node colors from an imported network?

 In Polinode it's possible to import networks from other sources (e.g. NodeXL, Gephi, etc.) and when you bring the data across the color of your nodes will be preserved.
-This is also true if you use the color attribute in an Excel file or JSON import yourself.
 That is to say each node will have a specific color set.

 However, if you recolor your nodes in Polinode including by adding / clearing layers in a view your nodes will lose these individual colors.
 Often you'll want to come back to your original colors.
 The key is to use an attribute to set your colors rather than a color value for each node (or each edge).